V-Sekai-fire/aria-character-core/decisions/110-mcp-strategy-testing-interface.md

 ### Need for Individual Strategy Testing

-To effectively develop and test the new ExhortStrategy (ADR-109) and other strategies, we need:
+To effectively develop and test existing strategies and prepare for future strategy additions, we need:

 1. **Individual Strategy Testing**: Test each strategy in isolation
 2. **Strategy Comparison**: Compare outputs between different strategies